f-fuchs/ObsidianNotes/ComputerVision/Vision Transformer.md

 ### Classification

 Similar to BERT’s [class] token, the original Vision Transformer prepends a learnable embedding to the sequence of embedded patches ($z^0_0 = x_{class}$), whose state at the output of the Transformer encoder ($z^0_L$) serves as the image representation $y$.
 Both during pre-training and fine-tuning, a classification head is attached to $z^0_L$. (*Using a “blank slate” token as the sole input to a classification head pushes the transformer to learn to encode a “general representation” of the entire image into that embedding.
 The model must do this to enable accurate classifier predictions.*) The classification head is implemented by a [[Feedforward Neural Network (FNN)#Multilayer Perceptron (MLP)|MLP]] with one hidden layer at pre-training time and by a single linear layer at fine-tuning time.

 Position embeddings are added to the patch embeddings to retain positional information.
-We use standard learnable 1D position embeddings, since we have not observed significant performance gains from using more advanced 2D-aware position embeddings (Appendix D.4).
+The original paper uses standard learnable 1D position embeddings, since they have not observed significant performance gains from using more advanced 2D-aware position embeddings.
 The resulting sequence of embedding vectors serves as input to the encoder.

 ![[vision-transformer.svg|700]]
 ## Resources